entering, degree-seeking international students are given an English

 based on review of the student’s writing by Hendrix professors and is

-considered to be in his or her best interests relative to academic
+considered to be in the student's best interests relative to academic

 success at Hendrix.